willstepp/writings/aura-dim/notes.md

 Part Three (15000):
 Questions: Who is after him?
 1500: First time using device, with instructions on computer from Zoey, was only accessible from within software with device connected.
-3000: Juggalo robbery, payoff Rodriguez (we good? you are no good, you are shit)
+1500: Juggalo robbery, payoff Rodriguez (we good? you are no good, you are shit)
-3000: Followed, need new truck, truck robbery attempt, following home of man (family scene makes him cry)
+3500: need new truck, truck robbery attempt, following home of man (family scene makes him cry)
-3000: Control of woman, shopping for gifts, rape, she is distraught
+4000: Control of woman, shopping for gifts, rape, she is distraught
 1500: Delivery of gifts, scene at sons window
 3000: Arranging selling of computer and device (1 million), v2 of software (media alone), Zoey is alive (??? how is this revealed)